 The Responsible Entity authorises the use of this PDS as disclosure to Indirect Investors who access the Fund through an IDPS or IDPS-like scheme (known commonly as a master trust or wrap account) or nominee or custody service and those investors may rely on this PDS.
 Individuals or entities who invest in the Fund through a master trust or wrap account do not become Direct Investors.
-The operator or custodian of the master trust or wrap account (IDPS Operator) will be wrap account (IDPS Operator) will be recorded as the Investor in the Investor Registry and will be the person who exercises the rights and receives the benefits as an Investor.
+The operator or custodian of the master trust or wrap account (IDPS Operator) will be recorded as the Investor in the Investor Registry and will be the person who exercises the rights and receives the benefits as an Investor.
 Reports and documentation relating to the Fund will be sent to the IDPS Operator.
-Investors using these services should be aware that they may be subject to different conditions from those set out in this PDS, particularly in relation to: PDS, particularly in relation to:
+Investors using these services should be aware that they may be subject to different conditions from those set out in this PDS, particularly in relation to:

 - arrangements for the application for and transfer of Units;

-- fees and expenses; and ►
+- fees and expenses; and

 - distribution calculation and timing.